-MT has changed considerably since 1984, when Systran was put on the French Minitel, and the pace has quickened since 1994, when it was put on Internet, to be followed by many others.
-We will not repeat here the summary given in the abstract above.
+MT has changed considerably since 1984, and the pace has quickened since 1994.
+We will not repeat here the summary in the abstract above.
 Rather, we will conclude by saying that the most important factors for success or failure of MT systems in the future will probably be the adequacy of their operational architecture (workflow design, users, contributors and scenarios of use) to support the new uses which will appear with the Semantic Web, Web 3.0.
-In particular, the development of high quality MT for a very large number of naturally arising sublanguages will necessitate the extensive involvement of users, both as volunteer codevelopers of resources and as improvers (post-editors) of rough or raw MT results.

-Widespread high-quality MT development will also require good methods for extending text-based and spoken MT to under-resourced languages and language pairs.
-Three promising aspects of the future of MT are (1) the automatic learning, from sets of examples, of enconverters to and deconverters from appropriate interlingua representations; (2) the development of authoring tools enabling users to interactively create selfexplaining documents (SEDs), and to automatically translate these into many other languages; and (3) the connection of domain ontologies to MT systems of all types through expert system interfaces.
+In particular, the development of high quality MT for a very large number of naturally arising sublanguages will necessitate the extensive involvement of users, both as volunteer co-developers of resources and as improvers (post-editors) of rough or raw MT results.
+Widespread high-quality MT development will also require good methods for extending text-based and spoken MT to underresourced languages and language pairs.
+Three promising aspects of the future of MT are (1) the automatic learning, from sets of examples, of enconverters to and deconverters from appropriate interlingua documents (SEDs), and to automatically translate these into many other languages; and (3) the connection of domain ontologies to MT systems of all types through expert system interfaces.
 Ubilingual (ubiquitous multilingual) computing is already on its way, and progress towards intelligent ubilingual computing is anticipated.